EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 ## Introduction
 A famous quote relating to scientific progress is, attributed to Sir Isaac Newton (1676) is: "If I have seen further it is by **standing on the shoulders of giants**."

 This quote refers to the idea that the discovery of scientific truth is built upon previous discoveries.
-When we write code in a high level language such as Java, this quote applies as well: many of the built in data structures and classes have been designed for us, ready to use.
+When we write code in a high level language such as Java, this quote applies as well: many of the built-in data structures and classes have been designed for us, ready to use.
 This way, we do not need to implement an `ArrayList` ourselves, but can use the work others have done before us.
 While the standard library that comes with Java contains many useful classes that can help us write great and useful programs, there are also many things not immediately supported.
 Think about matrix operations, solving mathematical optimization problems or performing statistical tests.

 ## Packages